Applicability

-- Handling large numbers of concurrent database connections
+- Handling a large number of concurrent database connections

 - Building high-performance web servers

-- Applications that need to handle multiple network requests concurrently
+- Applications that need to process multiple network requests simultaneously

-With Tortoise ORM, asynchronous communication ensures that database operations do not block your application, letting other tasks run in parallel and significantly improving overall performance and responsiveness.
+In Tortoise ORM, asynchronous communication ensures that database operations do not block the entire application, allowing it to handle other tasks simultaneously, significantly improving the overall performance and response speed of the application.

-This topic introduces how to use the Tortoise ORM to connect to OceanBase Database and perform basic operations such as creating tables, inserting data, updating data, and querying data.
+This topic describes how to use Tortoise ORM to connect to OceanBase Database and perform basic database operations, including table creation, data insertion, data updates, and data queries.

 Prerequisites